Shoulder Injuries Part 4 - Treatment Logic & Recommendations

 Decrease pain and inflammation.

-Reduce hypertonicity and muscular spasticity by using heat, manual therapy, and possible pharmaceutical intervention (depend of the recommendations of their physical).
+Reduce hypertonicity and muscular spasticity by using heat, manual therapy, and possibly pharmaceutical intervention (depending on the recommendations of their physical).

-Increase the non-painful range-of-motion for both active and passive actions of motion.
+Increase the non-painful range-of-motion for both active and passive motion.
 This can often be achieved through soft-tissue therapy, joint manipulation, and exercise.

 Add exercises to prevent muscular atrophy.
 This is achieved through the use of appropriate isometric exercises.
 An isometric exercise involves the static contraction of a muscle without any visible movement in the angle of the joint.